-4. Turn Off the Top Sites From Site Engagement Setting
+4. Turn Off the Top Sites from Site Engagement Setting

-- Enter ‘Top Sites from Site Engagement’ in the search flags box at the top of the page.
-However, note that the Top Sites from Site Engagement option isn’t included in latest version of Google Chrome (v76).
+- Enter Top Sites from Site Engagement in the search flags box at the top of the page.
+However, note that the Top Sites from Site Engagement option isn’t included in the latest version of Google Chrome.